 Ingredient Notes:

-- Lemon juice: I recommend using freshly squeezed lemon juice for the best flavor.
-It also avoids unwanted additives or preservatives that may be found in bottled juice.
+- Lemon juice: use freshly squeezed lemon juice for the best flavor.
+It gives the sauce a clean, bright acidity that bottled juice can't match.

-- Lemon zest: this adds a burst of citrus that complements the richness of the sauce!
-You can use a zester or the fine grating side of a box grater (the side with the smallest holes).
-Gently rub the lemon against the grater to remove the outer, yellow portion of the peel.
-Avoid using the white part underneath because it can be bitter.
+- Lemon zest: this adds a burst of citrus that enhances the richness of the butter sauce.
+Use a fine grater or microplane to remove only the yellow outer layer of the peel.
+Avoid the white pith underneath which can taste bitter.

-- Salted butter: I prefer to use salted butter because it enhances the flavor of the dish.
-It simplifies the seasoning, ensuring a consistent, well-balanced lemon butter sauce.
-If you only have unsalted butter on hand, it's no problem!
-You can add kosher salt to taste as the sauce simmers.
+- Salted butter: I prefer salted butter because it simplifies the seasoning and enhances the lemon flavor.
+If you only have unsalted butter, add kosher salt to taste before serving.

 See recipe card for quantities.